psyclone241/kjv-pce-api/INSTALL.md

   * SECRET_KEY -> Key used for signing cookies
   * IP_ADDRESS -> IP Address for the service
   * PORT -> Port number for the service
+* Open app/static/mod_bible/config/config.json in the editor of your choice and modify the following settings
+  * mode.current -> Set this to development, staging, or production (these are configurable)
+  * restUrl -> Set the development, staging, or production instance restUrl to your IP_ADDRESS & PORT from above

 ## MySQL Database Setup
 * Install MySQL Server or load database file into a running instance